skrijwan100/simple-auth-kit/README.md

 # simple-auth-kit 🔐
 ---
-## ✨ Provide authentication with write backend code
+## ✨ Provide authentication with write less backend code
 ---
 A simple and reusable Node.js authentication package using **MongoDB**, **JWT**, and **bcrypt**.
 Just plug it into your frontend project and go!